ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 {{Section 3 of CONNECT-UDP}}), the client follows the same template as CONNECT-UDP and sets the "target_host" and the "target_port" variables to one of its targets.
 It adds the connect-udp-bind header as specified in
-{{hdr}} to indicate that it prefers bind but would accept regular CONNECT-UDP to the target in case the proxy does not support it.
-If the proxy supports CONNECT-UDP Bind, it returns the connect-udp-bind response header value set to true and the proxy allocates context ID 0 to the target and compressed datagrams {#compressed-operation} are transmitted between the client and proxy.
-On the other hand, if the proxy does not support bind, it sets the connect-udp-bind response header to false or omits it altogether.
+{{hdr}} to request bind.
+If the proxy supports CONNECT-UDP Bind, it returns the connect-udp-bind response header value set to true and compressed datagrams {#compressed-operation} are transmitted between the client and proxy on context ID 0.

-If the client intends to do CONNECT-UDP bind without a fallback to regular CONNECT-UDP, it sets both the "target_host" and the "target_port" variables to the '\*'  character (ASCII character 0x2A).
+When target_host and target_port are set to a valid target, the client is requesting CONNECT-UDP Bind but would accept fallback to unextended CONNECT-UDP, If the client wants CONNECT-UDP bind without fallback, it sets both the "target_host" and the "target_port" variables to the '\*' character (ASCII character 0x2A).
 Note that the '\*' character MUST be percent-encoded before sending, per {{Section 3.2.2 of !TEMPLATE=RFC6570}}.

-## Mixed Mode Operation {#mixed-mode}

-Alternatively, the client can request mixed mode operation where the client is willing to accept non-bind CONNECT-UDP if bind is unavailable.
-In such an instance, the client provides the target_host and target_port of a single target as specfied in {{Section 3 of CONNECT-UDP}} with the addition of the connect-udp-bind header field as defined in {{hdr}}.
-If the proxy supports CONNECT-UDP Bind, it will return the connect-udp-bind response header value set to true and the proxy will request a closed context for said target using a COMPRESSION_ASSIGN capsule {{capsule-assign}}.
-If the connect-udp-bind header is unset false in the response, the client and proxy must operate in regular, non-bind CONNECT-UDP mode as stated in {{CONNECT-UDP}}.

 # Context Identifiers {#contextid}